zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    information about RADIUS.

-   :c: The connection.
+   :param c: The connection.

-   :result: A record containing fields parsed from a RADIUS packet.
+   :param result: A record containing fields parsed from a RADIUS packet.

 .. zeek:id:: radius_attribute